 4. Check Out the Vistas from Cherry Tree Hill

 Part of the St Nicholas Abbey plantation, Cherry Tree Hill comprises a Jacobian mansion that’s rich in history and manicured gardens.
-It also boasts its very own distillery, complete with boiling house.
+It also boasts its very own distillery, complete with a boiling house.
 Do make sure you sample the St Nicholas Abbey Rum that is made on the premises.

-Once upon a time, cherry trees lined the road but nowadays, the cherry trees are gone and in their place stand mahogany trees.
+Once upon a time, cherry trees lined the road, but nowadays, the cherry trees are gone and in their place stand mahogany trees.
 Sugar canes occupy the space lower down the hill.
-Head towards the top of the hill and you will find yourself almost 900 feet up, looking out over the parish of St Andrew.
+Head towards the top of the hill, and you will find yourself almost 900 feet up, looking out over the parish of St Andrew.

 5. Fill Your Face with Tasty Fish at Oistins Fish Market

 If you happen to find yourself on the South Coast of Barbados on a Friday evening, then there really is only one place to go – and that’s the fish fry at Oistins Bay Gardens.
 This fishing town has its own fish market, which is a hive of activity on weekend evenings (especially Fridays).